UDY2613/Mess_Management/README.md

-MESS PORTAL
+# Mess Portal 🍽️
-A D3 Fest Hackathon submission
+**A D3 Fest Hackathon Submission**

-Team members:
-Uday Deshpande
-Atharva Bakre
-🧱 PROBLEM STATEMENT
-D3H05
+Develop a comprehensive solution for mess management to remove the hassle of buying paper coupons and provide a centralized platform for both students and administrators.

+### 🧱 Problem Statement (D3H05)
-Develop a solution for mess management.
-The solution should provide facilities to the mess admin and the students.
-For mess admins, they can manage coupons and other necessary details like menu, and pricing in the mess dashboard.
-Students can buy coupons from the mess dashboard only, deciding their desired meals for the week.
-The aim of the project will be to remove the hassle of buying coupons and provide a centralized platform for mess management.
+The solution provides necessary facilities to the mess admin and the students.
+For mess admins, they can manage coupons, menu details, and pricing via a dedicated dashboard.
+Students can buy coupons from their dashboard, deciding their desired meals for the week.

+**Core Objectives:**
-Task 1 - QR codes for each meal a day in place of paper coupons Task 2 - Razorpay Integration
+* **Task 1:** Implement QR codes for each meal a day in place of paper coupons.
-✨ SALIENT FEATURES OF OUR SOLUTION
-For MESS OWNERS :
-Has specialised mess dashboard where the admin can :
-Manage the menu
-Edit timings
-Regulate prices
-Know total meals to be cooked
-Scan and verify QR codes to provide meal
-Razorpay integration to accept online payments
+* **Task 2:** Integrate Razorpay for seamless online payments.

+---

+## ✨ Salient Features

-For STUDENTS :
+### For Students
-They gain access to :
-View the weekly menu, timining, and costs
+* **Weekly Overview:** View the weekly menu, timings, and costs in one place.
-Decide and purchase their desired meals online
+* **Online Purchasing:** Decide and purchase desired meals online seamlessly.
-Review the meals purchased (for both present and next week) Using a single QR code instead of paper coupons
+* **Purchase History:** Review the meals purchased for both the present and upcoming week.
+* **Digital Identity:** Use a single, unique QR code instead of paper coupons to claim meals.

-🎯 DETAILED DESCRIPTION
-STUDENT SERVICES
+### For Mess Owners (Admins)
+* **Menu Management:** Manage the menu items, edit timings, and regulate prices.
+* **Forecasting:** Track the total meals to be cooked based on purchased coupons.
+* **QR Verification:** Scan and verify student QR codes to provide meals efficiently.
+* **Payment Gateway:** Accept online payments securely via Razorpay integration.

+---

+## 🎯 Detailed Description & Walkthrough

+### Student Services

+**Home Page & Menu**
-Mess time and menu on the home page
+View the mess timings and the daily menu right from the home page.
 ![](/assets/time_menu.jpg)

-Signing in to the account
+**Google Authentication**
-The students can sign in using their respective Google accounts using the sign in option.
-Login can be restricted to certain domains like iiit-bh.ac.in
+Students sign in securely using their respective Google accounts.
+Access can be restricted to specific institutional domains (e.g., `iiit-bh.ac.in`).
 ![](/assets/google_signin.jpg)

-Buying coupons for next week
+**Buying Coupons**
-The student can apply for desired meals by selecting among the checkboxes.
-The final amount is displayed at the bottom for payment.
+Students select their desired meals for the upcoming week using a checkbox system.
+The total amount is calculated and displayed at the bottom before checkout.
 ![](/assets/purchase_page.jpg)

+**Payment Integration**
-Upon clicking "Continue with Payment", the student is directed to the Payment Gateway of Razorpay to complete their purchase.
+Clicking "Continue with Payment" directs the student to the Razorpay gateway to securely complete their transaction.
 ![](/assets/payment.jpg)

-Purchase history
+**Purchase History**
-The student can check which meal and day coupons they have bought for the current and upcoming week.
+A dedicated dashboard to check which meal and day coupons are active for the current and upcoming weeks.
 ![](/assets/purchase_history.jpg)

-Using QR code
-The student will be provided a unique (static) QR code which can be used directly using smartphones or can also be printed and used just like an ID.
-In the case that the students feel that their QR code has been compromised, they can create a new QR code.
+**QR Code Generation**
+Students receive a unique, static QR code.
+This acts as a digital ID and can be scanned directly from a smartphone or printed.
+If compromised, a new QR code can be generated instantly.
 ![](/assets/qr_code.jpg)

-ADMINISTRATOR SERVICES :
-Admin panel
+### Administrator Services

+**Admin Panel**
-This provides interface to edit the cost, time, and items of the weekly menu.
+An intuitive interface to edit the cost, timings, and items on the weekly menu.
 ![](/assets/admin_panel.jpg)

-Total meals
+**Total Meals Tracker**
-This page shows the total meals to be cooked for the present week as well as the upcoming week based on the total coupons purchased.
+Displays the exact count of meals to be cooked for the present and upcoming weeks based on the real-time purchasing data.
 ![](/assets/total_meals.jpg)

-Scan QR code
-This allows to scan and verify the mess QR codes.
-After selecting the meal type, upon hovering the camera over a mess QR code it shows a tick mark if the person has purchased coupon for the given meal on the given day.
-Or a cross mark if the person has not purchased the meal, or have already claimed it.
+**Scan & Verify QR**
+Admins select the current meal type and scan student QR codes.
+* **Green Tick:** The student has purchased the coupon for that specific meal/day.
+* **Red Cross:** The student has not purchased the meal or has already claimed it.
+Admins can simply press "Scan New" for the next student in line.
 ![](/assets/scan_qr.jpg)

-The admin can press "Scan New" to check a new QR code.
+---

+## 👥 Team Members
+* **Uday Deshpande**
+* **Atharva Bakre**